 - Department of Hawaiian Home Lands – through a contract with DHHL, HACBED conducted a 7 month capacity building training and technical assistance program for 35 Hawaiian Homestead Associations from across the State.

-- Editorial Board & Board of Directors of The Nonprofit Quarterly – in 2001, HACBED was appointed to the editorial board of The Nonprofit Quarterly, a national publication for the nation’s nonprofit sector and was a founding board member of the Nonprofit Information Networking Association that publishes the
+- Editorial Board & Board of Directors of The Nonprofit Quarterly – in 2001, HACBED was appointed to the editorial board of The Nonprofit Quarterly, a national publication for the nation’s nonprofit sector, and was also a founding board member of the Nonprofit Information Networking Association that publishes the Quarterly.

 - Field Building Consulting Services – based on its organizational assessment, strategic planning, and organizational capacity building work, HACBED has provided field building services for organizations in such areas of interest as faith-based organizations, and foster care.
 Citibank and the National Alliance for Nonprofit Management also contracted HACBED to provide a field building workshop to Asian and Pacific Island CBED organizations from California and Florida.